auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### Errors

-The Management API client methods will now only yield errors of type `ManagementError`.
+The methods of the Management API client now only yield errors of type `ManagementError`.
 The underlying error (if any) is available via the `cause: Error?` property of the `ManagementError`.

 ### Web Auth

 #### Errors

-The Web Auth methods will now only yield errors of type `WebAuthError`.
+The Web Auth methods now only yield errors of type  `WebAuthError`.
 The underlying error (if any) is available via the `cause: Error?` property of the `WebAuthError`.

 ### Credentials Manager

 #### Errors

-The Credentials Manager methods will now only yield errors of type `CredentialsManagerError`.
+The methods of the Credentials Manager now only yield errors of type  `CredentialsManagerError`.
 The underlying error (if any) is available via the `cause: Error?` property of the `CredentialsManagerError`.

 #### Initializer